BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - **Gift of Foresight** `ACTIVE`

-Every time a friendly Arnor model suffers a Wound within 6" and Line of Sight of Malbeth, roll a D6.
-On a 5+, the Wound is prevented.
-If failed, Hero models may still use Fate points as normal.
+Whenever a friendly Arnor model within 6" and Line of Sight of Malbeth suffers a Wound, roll a D6.
+On a 5+, the Wound has been prevented and is ignored.
+Note that if this roll is failed, a Hero model may still use Fate Points as normal.

 - **Foresight of the Eldar** `ACTIVE`